 Although cyclones have their own synoptic-scale winds circulating around the low-pressure center, this whole system is blown toward the east by even larger-scale winds in the general circulation such as the jet stream.
-As a study aid, we will first move with the cyclone center as it evolves through its 1day to 2-week life cycle of cyclogenesis and cyclolysis.
+As a study aid, we will first move with the cyclone center as it evolves through its life cycle of cyclogenesis and cyclolysis.
+Life cycles of 1 day to 2 weeks have been observed, with 3 days being typical.
 Later, we will see where these low centers form and move due to the general circulation.

-One condition that favors cyclogenesis is a baroclinic zone - a long, narrow region of large temperaturechangeacrossashorthorizontal distance near the surface.
+One condition that favors cyclogenesis is a baroclinic zone - a long, narrow region of large temperature change across a short horizontal distance near the surface.
 Frontal zones such as stationary fronts (Fig. 13.2a) are regions of strong baroclinicity.